enlte/APIs-document/README.md

 # Blockchain Wallet API

-Base URL to hit all APIs: https://enlte.com/
+The Base URL for all APIs: https://enlte.com/

 1. Creating a new Blockchain Wallet